shidarin/cdl_convert/README.md

 impacted based on the OS you were running cdl_convert on. cdl_convert now attempts to maintain the original os behavior which wrote the URI to start with.
 - **SatNode XML tag default changed** - The default XML element tag for Saturation nodes has changed from `SATNode` to `SatNode` for consistency with `SOPNode` naming.
 Use `--sat-tag SATNode` to maintain legacy behavior.
+- **CDL to CCC conversion deduplicates ColorCorrections** - When converting from CDL (ColorDecisionList) to CCC (ColorCorrectionCollection) format, ColorCorrections are no longer duplicated.
+Previously, if a ColorCorrection appeared both directly in a ColorDecision and was referenced by a ColorCorrectionRef in another ColorDecision, it would appear twice in the output.
+Now each unique ColorCorrection appears only once.

 **New Features:**